Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

 - Csharp
 ---

-I took some noted during CodeMesh a few weeks ago, and here they are.
-There are a few good topics that
+I took some notes during CodeMesh a few weeks ago, and here they are.
+There are a few good talks that I couldn't attend that are totally worth it, check them out when their videos become available.

-CodeMesh 2014

 Last year, CodeMesh showed me a lot of what I felt I was missing.
 This year was also quite amazing, the talks and people made it totally worth it.
+These are some notes I took during the talks, not sure they would help anyone, you never know.

 ## QuickCheck tutorial